 And while the central government’s recommended code of conduct for business is just that, “recommended” (not law), businesses that diverge from it must disclose any deviations when conducting business dealings.

 On top of the heavy registration requirements and corporate oversight by the government, German laws governing everything from consumer protection, employee rights, and product liability are both very extensive and complex.
-In many cases, German laws are much more restrictive than and build on top of equivalent EU laws.
+In many cases, German laws are much more restrictive than and build on top of equivalent EU laws (for example, check out the regulations relating to German Works Councils — mandatory employee representative bodies).
 Unfortunately, for businesses without any local familiarity, it’s all too easy to fall foul of these laws and breach compliance requirements.

 Strong Employment Protections